-As indicated in the time frame, the draft Urban Forest Strategy: Part A was presented at the meeting of Council on Tuesday 16 May 2017 and approved for a public consultation phase which will begin on Monday 22 May 2017 to Friday 16 June 2017.
+The draft Urban Forest Strategy: Part A was presented at the meeting of Council on Tuesday 16 May 2017 and approved for a public consultation phase.

 Part A of the Urban Forest Strategic Plan was developed with significant input from an urban forest community reference group who had collectively defined that "the purpose of the urban forest is in providing a healthy and peaceful environment which nurtures the wellbeing of all natural and human communities to reside within it.”